PuskasTamas/Bikerental-database-installer/README.md

 # Bikerental-database-installer
-This is the installer of the Bikerental database.
+This is the Windows installer of the Bikerental database.
+I developed in C# WPF.
 The database is found in my repository:
 <https://github.com/PuskasTamas/Bikerental>